msteenhagen/H5N1/README.md

 # H5N1

-This will plot the detected mammalian H5N1 cases in the USA
+This will plot the detected mammalian H5N1 cases in the USA.
+Updating daily with GitHub actions.

 ![Cumulative graph of detected mammalian H5N1 cases in the USA](plot.png)